-On August 31, 2023, the Company acquired 100% of the outstanding equity of Rookout, Ltd. ("Rookout").
-Rookout is a provider of enterprise-ready and privacy-aware solutions that enable developers to troubleshoot and debug actively running code in Kuberneteshosted cloud-native applications.
-This acquisition expanded the Company's unified observability and security platform from the addition of Rookout's technology and experienced team.
+On August 31, 2023, the Company acquired 100% of the outstanding equity of Rookout, Ltd. ("Rookout"), a provider of enterpriseready and privacy-aware solutions that enable developers to troubleshoot and debug actively running code in Kubernetes-hosted cloud-native applications.
+This acquisition expanded the Company's platform from the addition of Rookout's technology and experienced team.
 The purchase consideration of Rookout was \$33.4 million, after considering certain adjustments, and was paid from cash on hand.

-The fair value of the purchase price was allocated to the identifiable assets acquired and liabilities assumed as of the acquisition date, with the excess recorded to goodwill as shown below (in thousands).
+The fair value of the purchase price was allocated to the identifiable assets acquired and liabilities assumed as of the acquisition date, with the excess recorded to goodwill.
+The Company acquired \$6.0 million of net assets, including \$7.8 million of intangible assets, resulting in goodwill of \$27.4 million.
+The fair value of acquired assets and assumed liabilities was finalized in August 2024.